 Hong Kong is a popular destination for tourists.
-It was a lot, it has a lot to offer with the wonderful attractions such as Disneyland and skyscrapers or shopping and local markets.
+It has a lot to offer with attractions such as Disneyland, skyscrapers, shopping, and local markets.
 You will also find festivals, nightlife, and shopping centers that will keep you busy on your visit.

-Bait and Switch Scam
+Bait And Switch Scam

 Watch For The Art Scammers

 This is a ridiculous scam that only occurs in Hong Kong.
 How does this scam work?
 Basically, the scammer will create a trap using a fake art picture on the floor or street.

-Beware of Pickpockets
+Beware Of Pickpockets

 The Fake Beggar